MarceloChirau/at-cheat-sheet/automation-testing-handbook/14-interview-questions.md

 1. **What is Shift Left Testing?**

-Is the practice of perfoming testing activities earlier in  the software development lif cycle(sdlc) in order to find defects as soon as possible.
+Is the practice of perfoming testing activities earlier in  the software development life cycle(sdlc) in order to find defects as soon as possible.

 ---